-The NATO standard 1×1.2m pallet is the foundation on which defence logistics rest and yet handling them in forward locations is generally devoid of any investment.
+The NATO standard 1×1.2m pallet is the foundation on which defence logistics rests, and yet handling them in forward locations is generally devoid of any investment.
 Instead, we rely on breaking them down into smaller loads for onward distribution.

-The quad bike trailers from Logic are slightly too small for a full-size pallet and again, don’t usually carry homogenous loads.
-They are also payload limited to approximately 150kg.
+The quad bike trailers from Logic are slightly too small for a full-size pallet and, again, don’t usually carry homogenous loads.
+They are also payload limited to approximately 150 kg.

 We no longer have the ATMP in service, and with them went the Self Loading Pallet Trailers.

-If we take the ability to lift a single pallet as the baseline, and we don’t want complex mechanical, electrical or hydraulic arrangements a simple forklift trailer can be used, something like in the video below for ATVs and quad bikes.
+If we take the ability to lift a single pallet as the baseline, and we don’t want complex mechanical, electrical, or hydraulic arrangements, a simple forklift trailer can be used.
+Something like in the video below for ATVs and quad bikes.

 The Haulit Trailer takes a different approach, using a tilting load bed and rollers